Optometry with Independent Prescribing MOptom

 Special features

-• Taught by a professional team of clinical and academic staff
+• Taught by a diverse and experienced professional team of clinical and academic staff, with an extensive range of backgrounds, specialisms and interests

 • Based at UHI House in Inverness, you will have access to specialist on-site clinical facilities